AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 1. If everything looks good, click **[!UICONTROL Publish]**.

+   If everything went well, you will receive a confirmation message that the audience was published.

+1. Click **[!UICONTROL View audience in AEP]** within the same message and you will be taken to the Segment UI in Adobe Experience Platform.
+See below for more information.

 ## Use CJA audiences in Experience Platform

 You can view CJA audiences in Platform by going to **[!UICONTROL Segments]** > **[!UICONTROL Create segments]** > **[!UICONTROL Audiences]** tab > **[!UICONTROL CJA Audiences]**.